-“This is impossible to do in most current processes, which involve manual tube welding and transfers from flask to bag to bigger bag to bioreactor,” said Foster, adding that this “increases cost and variability while constraining throughput.”
-Ori’s technology, in contrast, could take years off the production timeline and cut costs by as much as 80%.
+“This is impossible to do in most current processes, which involve manual tube welding and transfers from flask to bag to bigger bag to bioreactor,” said Foster.
+Ori’s technology could take years off the production timeline and cut costs by as much as 80%.

 London-based Synthace is one of several companies trying to improve advanced therapeutic manufacturing by developing software and computer systems to optimize the process, rather than industrial machinery.

-Peter Crane, Corporate Strategy Manager for the company, said that in-depth data analysis and planning before starting the manufacturing process can make a big difference to outcomes, and that connected software can help make this task easier.
+Peter Crane, who was Synthace’s Corporate Strategy Manager until earlier this year, said that in-depth data analysis and planning before starting the manufacturing process can make a big difference to outcomes, and that connected software can help make this task easier.